HewlettPackard/Docker-SimpliVity/ops/README.md

 ![Choose operating system][chooseos]
 **Figure 6.** Choose operating system

 6. Pick the network to attach to your template as shown in Figure 7.
-In this example we're only using one NIC but depending on how you plan to architect your environment you might want to add more than one.
+In this example there is only one NIC but depending on how you plan to architect your environment you might want to add more than one.
 ![Create network connections][createnetwork]
 **Figure 7.** Create network connections